KPKev/Remote-Transcode-Bridge/README.md

 ```
 /your-sabnzbd-config/scripts/
-├── transcode-to-mp4-with-gpu.sh  # The main, executable script.
+├── transcode-v4-priority.sh      # The main, executable script.
 ├── transcode.conf                # All user settings go here.
 └── logs/                         # All log files are created here automatically.
 ```

 ## ⚙️ Configuration (`transcode.conf`)

 This file controls all aspects of the script.

-Any variable set here will override the script's internal defaults.
+### Transcoder Priority & Control
+This is the core of the new system.

+- `TRANSCODE_PRIORITY`: A space-separated string defining the order to attempt transcoding.
+  - *Example*: `"remote_igpu remote_dgpu local_cpu"`
+- `ENABLE_REMOTE_IGPU`: Set to `"true"` or `"false"` to enable/disable the Intel QSV transcoder.
+- `ENABLE_REMOTE_DGPU`: Set to `"true"` or `"false"` to enable/disable the NVIDIA NVENC transcoder.
+- `ENABLE_LOCAL_CPU`: Set to `"true"` or `"false"` to enable/disable the local CPU transcoder.

-### Remote GPU Settings
+### SSH & Remote Settings
-These settings are for connecting to the remote machine that will perform the high-speed NVENC transcoding.

-- `SSH_HOST`: The IP address or hostname of your GPU machine.
+- `SSH_HOST`: The IP address or hostname of your remote transcoding machine.
-- `SSH_PORT`: The SSH port on the remote machine (default: `22`).
+- `SSH_PORT`: The SSH port (default: `22`).
-- `SSH_USER`: The username to log in with.
+- `SSH_USER`: The username for SSH login.
-- `SSH_KEY`: The absolute path *inside the Sabnzbd container* to the SSH private key for authentication.
+- `SSH_KEY`: The absolute path *inside the Sabnzbd container* to the SSH private key.

-### Transcoding Quality
+### Encoding Quality
-Control the output quality of the transcoded files.

-- `BITRATE_TARGET`: The target average bitrate for GPU transcodes (e.g., `6M`).
-- `BITRATE_MAX`: The maximum allowed peak bitrate for GPU transcodes (e.g., `8M`).
+- `BITRATE_TARGET` / `BITRATE_MAX`: The average and peak bitrate for the video stream.
-- `BITRATE_BUFSIZE`: The video buffer verifier size for GPU transcodes (e.g., `16M`).
 - `RESOLUTION_MAX`: The maximum output resolution (e.g., `1920x1080`).
-Videos with a higher resolution will be downscaled.
+Videos will be downscaled to fit.
+- `QSV_PRESET`: The quality preset for the Intel QSV encoder (e.g., `slow`).
+Slower presets yield better quality.
-- `NVENC_PRESET`: The quality preset for the NVIDIA encoder.
-Ranges from `p1` (fastest, lowest quality) to `p7` (slowest, highest quality). `p4` is a good balance.
+- `NVENC_PRESET`: The quality preset for the NVIDIA NVENC encoder (e.g., `p4`).
+Lower numbers (`p1-p4`) yield better quality.

-### Transcoding Rules
-Define which files the script should process.

-- `SOURCE_CODECS`: A space-separated list of video codecs that should trigger a transcode (e.g., `"h265 hevc"`).
-- `CONVERT_MKV`: Set to `true` to transcode `.mkv` files, `false` to ignore them.
-- `MIN_SIZE`: The minimum file size in bytes to consider for transcoding.
-This is useful for ignoring sample files (default: `104857600`, i.e., 100MB).

-### Media Server Integration
-Settings for notifying your media servers after a transcode is complete.

-- `SONARR_URL` / `SONARR_API_KEY`: Your Sonarr instance details.
-- `RADARR_URL` / `RADARR_API_KEY`: Your Radarr instance details.
-- `PLEX_URL` / `PLEX_TOKEN`: Your Plex server details.
-- `PLEX_SECTION_ID_TV` / `PLEX_SECTION_ID_MOVIES`: The specific library section keys in Plex that should be refreshed.

 ### Logging
 - `LOG_KEEP`: The number of old log files to keep during rotation (default: `10`).

-### Advanced / Testing
-- `FORCE_CPU_TRANSCODE`: Set to `true` to completely bypass the GPU check and force all transcoding to happen on the local CPU.
-Useful for testing.
-- `ENABLE_CPU_HW_ACCEL`: **(Experimental)** Set to `true` to attempt using VAAPI hardware acceleration on the local CPU (e.g., for Intel QSV on a Synology NAS).
-This is currently disabled in the main script due to driver compatibility issues but can be re-enabled for testing.

 ## 🔄 How It Works

 1.  **Analysis**: The script is triggered by Sabnzbd and finds the largest video file in the completed download.
-It uses `ffprobe` to check its container, video codec, and audio codec.
+It uses `ffprobe` to check its container, video codec, and audio streams.
-2.  **Decision**: The script transcodes the file if it's not already a compliant `h264/aac` MP4 file.
+2.  **Decision**: The script determines if transcoding is needed based on the file format.
-3.  **Transcode Path Selection**:
-    - It checks the `FORCE_CPU_TRANSCODE` flag.
-If `true`, it skips to the CPU path.
+3.  **Priority Loop**:
+    - The script iterates through the transcoder names in your `TRANSCODE_PRIORITY` string.
+    - For each transcoder, it checks if it is enabled (e.g., `ENABLE_REMOTE_DGPU="true"`).
+    - For remote transcoders, it first verifies it can connect to the `SSH_HOST`.
+    - It executes the first available and enabled transcoder.
+4.  **Execution & Fallback**:
+    - If the chosen transcoder runs and finishes successfully, the script moves on to finalizing the file.
+The loop is broken.
-    - It attempts to connect to the `SSH_HOST`.
-If the host is unreachable, it logs the failure and automatically switches to the CPU path.
+    - If the transcoder fails, the script logs the failure and automatically proceeds to the *next* transcoder in the priority list.
-    - If the connection is successful, it uses the GPU path.
-4.  **Execution**:
-    - **GPU Path**: Streams the video file via SSH to the remote machine, where `ffmpeg` performs a high-speed NVENC transcode.
-    - **CPU Path**: Executes `ffmpeg` locally using the `libx264` software encoder, which is slower but highly compatible.
-5.  **Progress Monitoring**: While `ffmpeg` runs, a progress loop reads its output in real-time, printing a status line with a spinner, percentage, speed, and ETA to the Sabnzbd UI.
+5.  **Progress Monitoring**: While `ffmpeg` runs (locally or remotely), a universal progress loop reads its status, providing a consistent, real-time status line in the Sabnzbd UI.
-6.  **Cleanup & Notification**: After a successful transcode, the original file is deleted, and the script sends API calls to Sonarr, Radarr, and Plex to trigger library scans.
+6.  **Finalization**: After a successful transcode, the temporary file is renamed, the original is deleted, and the script sends notifications to your media servers.

-## 📜 Logging System Explained

-The script features a robust logging system to make troubleshooting easy.

-- **Location**: All logs are created in the `logs` sub-directory.
-- **File Naming**: Log files are named using the format: `YYYY-MM-DD_HH-MM-SS_Job-Name_type.log`.
-  - `..._main.log`: Contains the high-level output of the script itself—what decisions it made, when it started/stopped, and any major errors.
-  - `..._cpu.log` or `..._gpu.log`: Contains the raw, unfiltered output from the `ffmpeg` process.
-If an encode fails, the specific error will be in this file.
-- **Log Rotation**: To prevent logs from filling up your disk, the script automatically deletes the oldest log files, keeping only the number specified by `LOG_KEEP` in `transcode.conf`.

-## 📊 Progress Reporting

-To provide real-time feedback, the script reports progress directly to the Sabnzbd UI.

-- **Live Spinner**: A spinning character `[|]`, `[/]`, `[-]`, `[\]` updates continuously, providing a "heartbeat" to show that the script is alive and receiving data, even if the percentage hasn't changed.
-- **Real-time Updates**: The script uses `stdbuf` to force line-buffering on `ffmpeg`'s output.
-This ensures that progress updates are displayed the instant they are available, rather than waiting for a buffer to fill, which results in a much smoother and more responsive ETA calculation.
+7.  **Failure**: If all enabled transcoders in the priority list fail, the script exits and leaves the original file intact.

 ## 🐛 Troubleshooting

-1.  **Transcode Fails or Stalls**:
-    - **Check the `ffmpeg` log first (`..._cpu.log` or `..._gpu.log`)**.
-This is the most important step.
-It contains the raw error message from `ffmpeg` (e.g., "Error creating a MFX session," "No such file or directory," "Permission denied").
-    - **Check the `main` log (`..._main.log`)**.
-This will tell you which decisions the script made and if it encountered a script-level error (like being unable to find a video file).

-2.  **Progress Bar Freezes**:
+The first step is **always to check the log file**.
+The unified log in the `logs/` directory contains the script's decisions and the full, detailed output from `ffmpeg`, including any errors.

+1.  **A Transcoder Fails**: Look at the `FFMPEG:` lines in the log file.
+The error message from `ffmpeg` will be there (e.g., "No option name near...", "Cannot load model...", "Permission denied").
+2.  **All Remote Transcoders are Skipped**: Check the "Skipping..." messages in the log.
+    - If it says `(disabled)`, check the `ENABLE_...` flags in `transcode.conf`.
+    - If it says `(host unreachable)`, there is an SSH connection problem.
+Test your connection manually from inside the Sabnzbd container: `ssh -v -p [PORT] -i [KEY_PATH] [USER]@[HOST]`.
-    - The script's progress reader has a long timeout (300 seconds).
-If it freezes, it's very likely that the `ffmpeg` process itself has stalled or crashed.
-Check the `ffmpeg` log for errors.
+3.  **Progress Bar Issues**: The progress bar relies on reading `ffmpeg`'s output.
+If it freezes, the `ffmpeg` process has likely stalled or crashed.
+Check the log for the last `FFMPEG:` message.

-3.  **Permission Denied Errors**:
-    - Ensure the script has execute permissions: `chmod +x transcode-to-mp4-with-gpu.sh`.
-    - Ensure the user running Sabnzbd has read/write permissions for the download directory and the `scripts/logs` directory.

-4.  **SSH Connection Issues**:
-    - From inside your Sabnzbd container, run a manual SSH command to test the connection: `ssh -v -p [PORT] -i [KEY_PATH] [USER]@[HOST]`.
-The `-v` (verbose) flag will give you detailed output to diagnose authentication or connectivity problems.

-5.  **File Is Skipped (Not Transcoded)**:
-    - Check the `main` log.
-It will explicitly state why a file was skipped.
-    - Verify your rules in `transcode.conf`.
-Is the file's codec in `SOURCE_CODECS`?
-Is the file larger than `MIN_SIZE`?
-Is `CONVERT_MKV` set to `true`?

 ---
 **Author**: Gemini & KPKev
-**Version**: 3.0 (Unified)
+**Version**: 4.0 (Priority)

 ## 📝 Version History